alcarney/blog/content/blog/learning-vulkan-p1.md

 +++

-Being an API for talking to various GPU and other compute devices every Vulkan program starts off by looking for an appropriate [physical device][vkphysicaldevice] to use.
+Being an API for talking to various GPU and other compute devices every Vulkan program starts off by looking for an appropriate [physical device][VkPhysicalDevice] to use.
 In this post I write a little C program that simply initialises the Vulkan API and lists out the available devices in the system.